This post is also available in: Ελληνικά (Greek)

-As well as telling the time, the clock also tells the day, month, current zodiac sign, moon phase and hours of day and night.
+As well as telling the time, the clock also denotes the day, month, current zodiac sign, moon phase and hours of day and night.
 What is more, the clock’s hands move anti-clockwise!

 Back in Roman times, this path was the only way to reach the valley of Lake Iseo from Brescia on foot.
 But in the 19th century, a new coastal route to the villages was built.
 The old path soon fell into disuse.

 Today, thanks to careful restoration work, the Antica Strada Valeriana is again open to the public.
-It is fairly easy to walk and offers great views to the area.
+It is fairly easy to walk and offers great views of the area.

-Ski lifts that start at the village can take you up towards the ski slopes.
-Finally, in case the weather isn’t helpful, an artificial snow plant means there’s good skiing until March.
+Ski lifts that start at the village can take you up to the ski slopes.
+Finally, if the weather isn’t helpful, an artificial snow plant means there’s good skiing until March.

-A great way to enjoy a visit to the region is by going on one of the many wine tasting tours available.
-Usually they start from either Milan or Bergamo and often include lunch.
+A great way to enjoy a visit to the region is by going on one of the many wine tours available.
+Usually, they start from either Milan or Bergamo and often include lunch.
 Some even include a shopping trip to the Franciacorta Outlet Village.